Eoghan-Perkins/bad-kitty-bot/README.md

-# Bad‑Kitty — Cat‑on‑Counter Vision Prototype (Phases 0–1)
+# Bad‑Kitty — Cat‑on‑Counter Vision Prototype

 A small, humane robot project to discourage cats from walking on kitchen counters.
-**This repo covers Phases 0–1 only:** setup + the vision prototype (detect “cat on countertop” inside a polygon ROI), with snapshots/logging and safety‑minded detection guards (persistence + cooldown).
+**Phases 0–1:** setup + the vision prototype (detect “cat on countertop” inside a polygon ROI), with snapshots/logging and safety‑minded detection guards (persistence + cooldown).
 No actuation yet.

 ---